remix-run/remix/.changeset/seven-bears-listen.md

 "@remix-run/node": patch
 ---

-Flush node streams to allow libs like compression that rely on chunk flushing to work.
+Flush Node streams to address issues with libraries like `compression` that rely on chunk flushing